Our Team

 Associate Psychologist

-As a clinician, Dr. Andrews centers cultural humility, building a strong therapeutic relationship, and careful case conceptualization.
-He emphasizes collaboration, patient- and values-centered approaches, warmth, and careful evaluation of therapeutic targets to help patients strengthen and build their lives.
+As a clinician, Dr. Andrews centers cultural humility, building a strong and warm therapeutic relationship, and thoughtful case conceptualization.
+He emphasizes collaboration, patient- and values-centered approaches, connection, and careful evaluation of therapeutic targets to help patients strengthen and build their lives on their own terms.